patrickwharton/patw/README.md

 Things I could've done differently:

+I could've made this an actual README for a start.

+I could host it somewhere else other than localhost, because that might actually mean people could see it.

-I could've used WTForms for easier and maybe better form validation in register.html, but this way meant I had to write some (bad) JavaScript.
+I could've used WTForms for easier and maybe better form validation in register.html, but this way meant I had to write some JavaScript.

-Criticisms:
+## Criticisms:

 Polarsteps doesn't recognise Kosovo as a country for some stupid reason, so there's not gonna be any Kosovan colouring anytime soon and will instead be added to Serbia - unless I somehow force it or actually get around to implementing lat/long with my own (or just other) country definitions

+My personal Polarsteps data is slightly inconsistent with the reality, but that's entirely user error.

-This website ugly, purple? what the actual fuck were you thinking?
+This website ugly, purple? what on earth were you thinking?

+Theres nowhere near enough comments

-TODO
+## TODO

 Guest User